Fbada006/NavigationGraphDemo/README.md

 This is a project that shows the usage of the Navigation Architecture Component.
 It is also the first project I have used Travis CI as well as CodeCov and Code Quality

 # On Deeplinking
-Use the following command `adb shell am start -a android.intent.action.VIEW -d https://www.example.com/boat/2`
+Use the following command `adb shell am start -a android.intent.action.VIEW -d https://www.example.com/boat/2`.
+If you run into any adb issues, then check [this](https://stackoverflow.com/a/28208121/8344055) issue out for help.